 The eleventh session of the Open-Ended Working Group on Ageing (OEWG) was postponed for twelve months in the midst of the COVID-19 pandemic.
-When the session did run, in 2021, it became the first OEWG to run wholly through the UN’s online platforms.
+When the session did run, in 2021, it became the first OEWG session to take place largely through the UN’s online platforms.
 This posed a set of unique challenges, those associated with any technology reliant event, but also gave extraordinary opportunities for truly global input.
-The session featured a panel dedicated to the impacts of COVID-19, and focused on the new topics of “Right to Work and Access to the Labour Market” and “Access to Justice”.
+The session featured a high-level panel dedicated to the impacts of COVID-19, and focused on the new topics of “Right to Work and Access to the Labour Market” and “Access to Justice”.
 The group also returned to previous topics, Education and Social Protection, to discuss normative aspects.
-Members states approved 38 NGO applications for OEWG accreditation.

 In the closing meeting (which took 1 hour and 45 minutes to reach quorum) it was agreed that the new topics to be discussed at the 12th OEWG session will be ‘Economic security’ and the ‘Contribution of older persons to sustainable development’.
 You can read the Daily Bulletins produced by the GAROP Secretariat on each day of the session here: